daattali/beautiful-jekyll/README.md

 ### Contributions

-If you find anything wrong or would like to contribute it any way, feel free to create a pull request/open an issue/send me a message.
+If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
 Any comments are welcome!

-### Known bugs
+### Known limitations

 - If you have a project page and you want a custom 404 page, you must have a custom domain.
 See https://help.github.com/articles/custom-404-pages/.
 This means that if you have a regular User Page you can use the 404 page from this theme, but if it's a website for a specific repository, the 404 page will not be used.